juliocesar-io/PLA-Net/README.md

 ## Models

-You can download the pre-trained models from [Hugging Face](https://huggingface.co/juliocesar-io/PLA-Net).
+You can download the pre-trained models from the [Hugging Face Model Card](https://huggingface.co/juliocesar-io/PLA-Net/tree/main/checkpoints).

 ## Training

 To train each of the components of our method: LM, LM+Advs, LMPM and PLA-Net please refer to planet.sh file and run the desired models.